SimpoLab/DNSserver/README.md

 ddns-confgen -k mainkey -z dyn.example.com
 ```

-As explained by the command output, the first code snippet adds to our configuration (`named.conf`) a symmetric key^[The key generation performed by `ddns-confgen` can be done independently by using `tsig-keygen`.], which we'll use to update our record dynamically:
+As explained by the command output, the first code snippet adds to our configuration (`named.conf`) a symmetric key (the key generation performed by `ddns-confgen` can be done independently by using `tsig-keygen`), which we'll use to update our record dynamically:
 ```named title="named.conf"
 key "mainkey" {
         algorithm hmac-sha256;